 Installation options for PrimeOS

-In addition to the available versions we can install PrimeOS in two different ways depending on the method we will use to run it or install it, in any case its use is quite simple.
+In addition to the available versions we can install PrimeOS in two different ways depending on the method we will use to run it or install it, in any case, its use is quite simple.

 ISO Image – We download the ISO and we can execute it as Live, install it manually or execute it in a virtual machine.

-Windows Installer – By means of an installer a partition and dual boot system with Windows will be created.
+Windows Installer – By means of an installer, a partition and dual boot system with Windows will be created.

 PrimeOS Android Emulator Setup

 If you wish to install PrimeOS on your computer for daily use, follow these instructions.
-It’s better to install an operating system on your computer rather than temporary booting from USB.
+It’s better to install an operating system on your computer rather than temporarily booting from USB.
 There is a way to make PrimeOS persistence bootable USB which means every time it will load from USB while saving user data of each session.

 Task 1.
 Grab PrimeOS image file.